crgreenwood/kubernetes-the-hard-way/README.md

 # Kubernetes The Hard Way

-**This is adaptation of Kelsey Hightower's work for IBM Cloud and is currently very much a WIP.
+**This is an adaptation of Kelsey Hightower's work for IBM Cloud and Windows Clients and is currently very much a WIP.
 Until this notice is removed it should considered to be part finished, broken or just wrong and should be ignored!
-If you find that this work is part finished and you want to help me finish it off please submit a pull request with your updates.**
+If you something broken and you want to help me finish it off please submit a pull request with your updates.**

 This tutorial walks you through setting up Kubernetes the hard way.
 This guide is not for people looking for a fully automated command to bring up a Kubernetes cluster.
 If that's you then check out [IBM Cloud Kubernetes Service](https://console.bluemix.net/docs/containers/container_index.html#container_index), or the [Getting Started Guides](http://kubernetes.io/docs/getting-started-guides/).